1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

-“The AS Institute of Genetics,
-headed by Lysenko, fell within the bounds of such review.
-At the end of June, for the first time in twenty years, the
-Institute was visited by a group of scientists with a mandate
-to examine, investigate, and report its finding”
-(Medvedev and Lerner, p.
-198)

 “But, on the evening of July 12, all members of the
 commission were notified by telephone that the last meeting